analyticsinmotion/chatgpt-images-r-shiny/README.md

 ### 2.2 Launching the Project

-Step 1 - Download the repository
+*Step 1* - Download the repository
 <br />

-Step 2 - Open the project file chatgptimages.Rproj in RStudio
+*Step 2* - Open the project file chatgptimages.Rproj in RStudio
 <br />

-Step 3 - Open the run_dev.R file in the dev directory (see Section 4 - Directory Structure if you are unable to locate)
+*Step 3* - Open the run_dev.R file in the dev directory (see Section 5 - Directory Structure if you are unable to locate)
 <br />

-Step 4 - Run the run_dev.R file
+*Step 4* - Run the run_dev.R file
 <br />

 Your default browser should open with the application
+<br /><br />

 <!-- INSTRUCTIONS -->
 ## 3. Instructions